ribeirux/jalphanode/README.md

 To build jalphanode:

 1. Download the source from [here](https://github.com/ribeirux/jalphanode/archive/master.zip).
-2. Unzip the contents and in the project root directory execute: `mvn clean install`.
+2. Unzip the contents and in the project root directory execute: `mvn clean install -Pdistribution`.
 This will build jalphanode and run all tests.
-To skip the tests when building execute `mvn clean install -DskipTests`
+To skip the tests when building execute `mvn clean install -Pdistribution -DskipTests`
 3. Grab the jalphanode distribution located in **dist/target/jalphanode-${version}-bin.zip** and unzip the contents into a new folder.

 ![folder structure](https://raw.github.com/wiki/ribeirux/jalphanode/img/folder-structure.png)